 YouGov’s chief executive, Stephan Shakespeare said the model had been tested during the EU referendum campaign, when it consistently put the winning Leave side ahead.
 But he added: “It would take only a slight fall in Labor’s share and a slight increase in the Conservatives’ to result in Mrs. May returning to No 10 with a healthy majority.”

-Posted by Ian Greenhalgh on June 1, 2017, With 1247 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on June 1, 2017, With 1255 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.